poppy-project/poppy-project.org/_pages/robots/humanoid/en.md

   Poppy Humanoid integrates advanced robotic features in a modular and easy-to-use open source platform.
 </p>

-Based on advanced Robotis actuator and neat 3D printed parts, it allows for anyone (artists, educators, developpers or scientists) to freely use it and hack it in their very own way.
+Based on advanced Robotis actuators and neat 3D printed parts, it allows for anyone (artists, educators, developpers or scientists) to freely use it and hack it in their very own way.

-## What the community does with it...

-More than 50 Poppy Humanoid are currently used around the world.
-They are

 ## Features

-The robot is design so it can be fully hacked, therefore the following specifications are the standard ones and can be easily modified/upgraded to fit specific needs.
+The robot is designed to be fully hacked, therefore the following specifications are the standard ones and can be easily modified or upgraded to fit specific needs.

 **Poppy Humanoid v1.0.2:**

-- Size: 83 cm
+- Size: 83cm
 - Mass: 3.5kg
 - Embedded system: Odroid XU4 with Ubuntu 14.04
 - 25 actuators